 Step 3: Apply the Pareto Principle

 Identify the top 20% of activities that have the highest scores.
-In our example, let’s assume the top activities are exercise, sleep, and diet.
+In our example, let’s assume that exercise, sleep, and diet are the top activities.
 These activities are likely to have the most significant impact on your overall well-being.

 Step 4: Focus on the top 20%